 Paying your cell phone bill with the Accelerate card can help you replace your phone for less money if it’s lost or stolen, an outsized benefit on a no annual fee card.
-You’ll also qualify for the sweepstakes mentioned above, for the chance to win $10,000 to pay down student loans.

 If you have two main categories you spend a substantial amount on over other purchases, this Sallie Mae card could be a way to rack up more rewards — but you should also consider other cards with specific bonus categories for those purchase types.

 You’ll enjoy cell phone protection if you pay your phone bill with the card (a benefit not many cards offer).
 If you’re clumsy this might be nothing to sneeze at.
 The low introductory interest rate is also helpful if you know you have some bigger expenses coming up, like with a move.